yuchenyan0107/SCFT_DNA/README.md

     - `density_map.ipynb` - Polymer conformation and block localization in the $\chi_{PS}N$ and $\chi_{PP}N$ parameter sweep.
     - `AB_compartment_free_energy.ipynb` - Free energy change in the $\chi_{\text{offset}}N$ parameter sweep for A/B compartment analysis.
   - `3D_SCFT_IMR90` - 3D simulation for the 12 Mb segment.
-  - `block_isosurface_IMR90.html` - 3D interactive plot of isosurface of polymer blocks.
+  - `block_isosurface_IMR90.html` - 3D interactive plot of the isosurface of polymer blocks.
   - `contour_isosurfaces.html` - 3D interactive plot of isosurface of polymer contour density distribution.
   - `DNA_input/` import sequence inferred to SCFT

 ## Project introduction

-In this project, we implemented a two-part computational pipeline that connects the Hi-C maps to chromosomal spatial distributions during the interphase.
+In this project, we implemented a two-part computational pipeline that connects the Hi-C maps to chromosomal spatial distributions during interphase.
-The first part uses Monte Carlo method to infer the chromatin “binding-site” sequence (figure 1) which represents the effective interaction pattern along the locus that gives rise to the Hi-C map.
+The first part uses the Monte Carlo method to infer the chromatin “binding-site” sequence (Figure 1), which represents the effective interaction pattern along the locus that gives rise to the Hi-C map.
-The second part uses self-consistent field theory (SCFT) of polymers to predict the spatial distribution of a chromatin polymer (2M bp), with the sequence inferred in the first part.
+The second part uses self-consistent field theory (SCFT) of polymers to predict the spatial distribution of a chromatin polymer.
+The SCFT method has the advantage of predicting the phase behavior and free energy landscape, enabling the comparison of the energy scale from single-molecule experiments and theoretical entropic and enthalpic contributions to the free energy.

 ![workflow_MC](docs/figures/workflow_MC.jpg)
 *Figure 1: Workflow of the Monte Carlo process that infers the binding-site sequence.